Unbiased likelihood estimation of the Langevin diffusion for animal movement modelling: Numerical experiment

 \subsection{Simulation study II}

 In the second numerical experiment we again simulated $100$ tracks with step-size $0.01$ and thinned them to each of the step-sizes $\Delta_t \in \{0.05, \ 0.1, \ 0.2, \ 0.5, \ 1\}$, but now we use only the measurements where $t \leq 500$.
-The number of bridges used was $M=50$ and the number of nodes used in the bridges were chosen such that the importance sampling step size $h$ was $0.01$.
+We used $M=50$ and a number of nodes such that the importance sampling step size $h$ was $0.01$.
 The resulting estimates are shown in Figure~\ref{fig:sim2}.

 From Figure~\ref{fig:sim2} we see that when the time spanned by the tracks is held constant, the variance of the $\beta$ estimates is similar for all the tried values of $\Delta_t$.
 On the other hand there is a large increase in the variance of the $\gamma^2$ estimates.
 This might be explained by the fact that, when we increase $\Delta_t$ while keeping the time spanned by the tracks constant, the number of observations go down.